 The academy ensures it uses the SEND Code of Practice (2014) when identifying and supporting all children with special educational needs.
 The SEND Code of Practice can be found by clicking here.
 In addition to this, a guide explaining how the system that supports children and young people with special educational needs and disability (SEND) works can be found here.

-Our Special Educational Needs Co-ordinator (SENCO) is Mrs Emily Mitchinson.
+Our Special Educational Needs Co-ordinator (SENCO) is Miss Lynsey Ramsell.

 The SENCO can be contacted on 01638 713430 or through email: GRE-officeadmin@attrust.org.uk

-The SENCO is supported by three SEN Lead teachers; Mrs Ashford, Miss Ramsell and Mrs Cox.
+The SENCO is supported by the SENCO Assistant Mrs Parsons and two SEN Lead teachers; Mrs Ashford and Mrs Cox.

 Suffolk’s Local Offer page has information, advice and services for children and young people with SEND in Suffolk and can be found here.